 As a writer and editor of translated works, her publications include the Vampire Hunter D novel series (Dark Horse Comics), Cowboy Bebop, Parasyte, Osamu Tezuka's Astro Boy and Wonder 3, the art instruction book How to Draw Manga, illustrated volumes on the lives of Anne Frank and Mother Teresa, and many other titles.
 Her series have been nominated for the Eisner Award and have won the Kodansha Manga Award.
 She is senior editor for the music magazine The Big Takeover and has contributed to The Los Angeles Review of Books, DC Comics, and iTunes.

-- MA with Distinction, Loyola Marymount University, 2006
+- MA, English, Loyola Marymount University, With Distinction

 - Editor, How to Pen & Ink: The Manga Start-Up Guide, Digital Manga Publishing, 2006.